Scotland Trip May 2027

 Do I need trekking poles?

 Again, the choice is really up to you.
 I personally have mixed feelings about them.
 People who carry two and walk with them on regular/flat terrain tend to walk more slowly than those without.
 However, there are times on steep or unstable terrain that they can be helpful.
 My personal preference is to (sometimes) carry one and only use it when necessary.
+If you’re in doubt, I recommend you bring them.
+You can always store them if/when you don’t need them.

 What are the elevations gains like?
 Are they difficult?

 The West Highland Way's elevation profile is characterized by a series of gradual ascents and descents, interspersed with a few more challenging climbs.
-Overall, the trail gains a total of 3,155 meters (10,351 feet) over its 154-kilometer (96-mile) length.
+Overall, the trail gains a cumulative total of 3,155 meters (10,351 feet) over its 154-kilometer (96-mile) length.

 While there are no extreme elevation gains, the cumulative effect of the ups and downs can be felt, especially for those carrying a backpack.
 The most notable climbs include: